cjschu17/Thesis2016-2017/ThesisWriting/InitialDifferences.md

 intermarginal scholia| 65|47.1%
 interior scholia| 28|20.29%

 What is noticeable about the above table is that not only do the intermarginal scholia constitute so much greater a proportion than the main scholia, but also that their proportion is over two times that of the proportion of intermarginal scholia throughout the manuscript.
+Clearly, the zone distribution for topic 9 goes against the typical zone distribution seen across the maunscript which was mirrored by the distribution of zones within topic 6.
+This suggests that, unlike topic 6, the language of topic 9 *is* topic specfic.
+Specifically, this "Aristarchus: seems to have a disproprotionate concentration in the intermarginal scholia.

 [Note on the original topic model data, note on reproducibility, and then results of topic 9 and implications, end chapter... finally]